KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:52`

 **Description**:
-The `Paginate.iter_pages` method in the `Paginate` class is designed to generate a sequence of page numbers for pagination, allowing for a specified number of pages to be displayed at the left and right edges, as well as around the current page, to facilitate navigation in a CRM application.
+The `Paginate.iter_pages` method in the `Paginate` class is likely used to iterate over pages in a paginated list or result set, with parameters to define the edges and current pages on both sides.
+The method is called by any part of the EeazyCRM application that requires pagination functionality.

 ---